brunobeeee/homepage/README.md

 - (major) Maybe replace the "Meine Referenzen" button with a big scrollable landing page

 ## Reminders:
-- build with "nom run build"
+- build with "npm run build"